-With less than six months away to comply with ASC 842, private companies need to prepare now and understand the pitfalls that can hinder them throughout the life of their compliance journey.
+With less than six months away to comply with ASC 842, there is a warning to be shared with private companies.
+These companies need to prepare now and understand the pitfalls that can hinder them throughout the life of their compliance journey.
 The deadline to implement ASC 842 for private calendar year-end companies is January 1, 2022.
 Non-calendar companies follow at the start of their respective fiscal years.

 Beginning the Compliance Process